tnware/product-checker/README.md

 - BestBuy
 - B&H Photo/Video
 - Walmart (requires a waiting period between page loads or a rotating proxy (not supported within the script) to get accurate stock results)
+  - New for Walmart links: MAX PRICE.
+You can set a threshold so you won't be notified if the in-stock product comes in above that number.
+Useful since Walmart has marketplace sellers with higher-than MSRP.
+    - edit `gui.py` in a Text Editor and change `maxprice = 0` to `maxprice = 300` (at the top section of the script) and then you won't receive walmart notifications for anything above 300

 ### Requirements: